ivirshup/anndata-paper/paper.md

 We are grateful to Ryan Williams and Tom White for contributing code related to zarr.
 We thank Jonathan Bloom for contributing a comprehensive PR on group-by functionality.
 We are grateful to Fabian Theis & lab for continuing dissemination along with Scanpy over the past years.
-F.A.W. and P.A. are grateful to Cellarity for supporting continued engagement with open source work.
+F.A.W. and P.A. thank Cellarity for supporting continued engagement with open source work.

 # Author contributions